 - A nipple shield: A silicone nipple shield can be used for flat or inverted nipples if none of the other techniques work.

-- Continue to breastfeed: many mothers find that even after weaning, their nipples stay drawn out.
+- Continue to breastfeed: many mothers find that their nipples stay drawn out even after weaning.
 The sucking action stretches the tissues.

 - As a last resort, if your baby struggles to breastfeed on only one of your breasts, you can continue to breastfeed from just one breast.
-If your baby struggles to breastfeed from both breasts, you can consider pumping exclusively.
+You can consider pumping exclusively if your baby struggles to breastfeed from both breasts.